mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-activation-strategies.md

 The general approach is, as usual, a trade off: the styles that are used throughout your application should be inserted once and never removed, while the styles that are only used by a certain component should be inserted only when the component is mounted and removed immediately (or soon) after the component is unmounted.

 ## Immediate Activation
-The first approach is probably the simplest and it is as close to the behavior of the CSS files as possible.
+The first approach is probably the simplest and is as close to the behavior of the CSS files as possible.
 In this approach, the activation is performed as soon as the style definition class is written:

 ```tsx
 class CommonStyles extends css.StyleDefinition